johnbillion/query-monitor/CONTRIBUTING.md

 1. If this is a non-patch release, check issues and PRs assigned to the patch or minor milestones that will get skipped.
 Reassign as necessary.
 1. Ensure you're on the `develop` branch and all the changes for this release have been merged in.
 1. Run `npm run sass`.
 This should not change the built CSS files.
 If it does, figure out why.
-1. Ensure both `README.md` and `readme.txt` contain up to date descriptions, FAQs, screenshots, etc.
+1. Ensure both `README.md` and `readme.txt` contain up to date descriptions, "Tested up to" versions, FAQs, screenshots, etc.
    - This is currently a manual process while I decide whether I want to sync parts of these files.
 1. Ensure `.gitattributes` is up to date with all files that shouldn't be part of the build.
    - To do this, run `npm run build` then check the `build` directory for files that shouldn't be part of the package.